Your articles on dedication are puzzling to me

 they live up to their dedication, whether they are spiritually strong or

-preaching work), even deciding by these things whether someone is or is not good
+preaching work each month; even deciding whether a brother is or is not good

 Circuit Overseer does is inspect the publishers' record cards, and he judges the